educauchy/educauchy/README.md

 I'm a data scientist working in consulting.
 Have an experience in software engineering and data analytics.

-As a data scientist, I'm interested in statisticsб A/B-testing, customer and marketing analytics.
+As a data scientist, I'm interested in customer analytics, marketing and retail.

 Currently mostly work with Python and SQL.